What Toys Can I Give My Guinea Pig?

 - "hideaways" or "igloos" made of non-toxic or edible materials

-Toys That Need Supervision
+Guinea Pig Toys That Require Supervision

-This writer recommends reserving toys like this for floor time, when you are around to observe the guinea pigs.
+This writer recommends reserving toys like this for floor time when you are around to observe the guinea pigs.
 This only needs to be an hour or so a day, just to be sure they aren't eating their plastic toys.
 Guinea pigs don't need a lot of exercise, but after running about their play area for a little, they do like to sniff around and go exploring and find new things to nibble.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.